Camden New Journal: Eric Gordon

 The Camden New Journal was launched by Eric Ephraim Gordon in March 1982.
 Gordon was born on 28 May 1931 and grew up in Wythenshawe, Greater Manchester, where his parents, Samuel and Sarah Gordon, ran a newspaper shop.
 He had a brother, Jeffrey, and sister, Anita.
 Gordon's grandparents, Philip (a tailor) and Leah Gordon, emigrated to the United Kingdom in the 1880s from Eastern Europe.
 Gordon, who was Jewish, subsequently moved to Cheetham, north Manchester where he attended a secular school before being offered a place at Gateshead Yeshivah.
 He then moved to a Talmudic college in Stamford Hill, London; however, he ran away after two years.
 On Gordon's eighteenth birthday, he joined the Young Communist League, after being persuaded by his communist brother to reject institutionalised Judaism.

-Gordon learnt shorthand and typing in his ambition to become an journalist.
+Gordon learnt shorthand and typing in his ambition to become a journalist.
 After spending three years of National Service in the pathology labs of the Royal Medical Corps, he worked on a series of local newspapers, including the Brighton Evening Argus and the Daily Herald.
 Gordon married Marie (née Biney) in 1955 and the couple had a son, Kim, in 1965, and daughter, Leigh, in 1970.

-In February 1965, Gordon took his wife and son to Beijing to work in the Chinese government’s foreign-language publishing house.
+In February 1965, Gordon took his wife and son to Beijing to work in the Chinese government's foreign-language publishing house.
 By 1967, Gordon had been accused of spying in and spent two years under house arrest.
 The Chinese authorities found notes about the Cultural Revolution, on which he planned to write a book, while Gordon was working in a commune.
 In 1969, following surgery for cancer, he negotiated a cleverly worded 'confession', admitting to being anti-Marxist and bourgeois, but not a spy.
 After Gordon's release, he wrote a book, Freedom Is a Word.